pomdtr/sunbeam/docs/developer-guide.md

 - It must be executable (use `chmod +x <file>` to make it executable)
 - When called without arguments, it must return a json manifest describing the extension and its commands.
-- When called with a command name as first argument, it must execute the command and return a json payload.
+- When called with a command name as first argument, it must execute the command, and optionally return a json payload on stdout.
-    - The command parameters are passed as json payload on stdin
+    - The output schema depends on the command mode defined in the manifest.

 ### Manifest